-Essentially a lot of the old houses, especially on Military Road, all the old P&O style homes, have been bowled down and new ones have been built, same story on on Blake Street in this pocket.
+Essentially a lot of the old houses, especially on Military Road, all the old P&O style homes, have been bowled down and new ones have been built.

 So people are bowling down what was existing and building very large homes, they are just massive, but they are taking advantage of the view.